j84lee/j84lee.github.io/content/post/2019-05-11-Scripts-that-Automate-Crop-Compress-and-Upload-Image-for-My-Blog/index.md

 image: https://i.loli.net/2019/05/12/5cd7b069e734a.jpg

 ---

+>:warning:The old cript is `DEPRECATED`.
+I switch to FastAPI, and updated the code [here](https://github.com/iamjohnnyli/blog-image-processing-automation).
+The old code is now in [v1.0 Branch](https://github.com/iamjohnnyli/blog-image-processing-automation/tree/V1.0).

 As you can see, my blog contains cover images.
 Every time I write an article I need to upload a cover image to the image server.
 However, the process is complicated and trivial.
 I need to crop the image to a certain proportion and resize and compress the image to reduce the loading time.
 Moreover, to put the photographer's name on the image, I need to use other software.
 Therefore, I create two python scripts to automate the process.
 <!--more-->

-> For more information and code script, please go to my [GitHub page](https://github.com/iamjohnnyli/blog-image-processing-automation).
+> For more information and code script, please go to my [GitHub page](https://github.com/iamjohnnyli/blog-image-processing-automation/tree/V1.0).

 These scripts are for automating the process of cropping, resizing, adding author's information, compressing, and uploading an image.